spacebanana420/parasol/README.md

 # Parasol
 Parasol is a cross-platform terminal-based (TUI) file explorer.
 Unlike most TUI file explorers, Parasol does not use the arrow keys for navigation, instead each file and directory is assigned a number and you can interact with the files and paths through their numbers.

-This project was also a headstart to learn Java and Go, so while it's now developed in Java, the legacy Go code is kept in the "old" folder.
+This project was also a headstart to learn Java and Go, so while it's now developed in Java, the legacy Go code is kept in the "old" directory.

 More features will come in future versions.